mighty-gerbils/gerbil/doc/reference/std/actor.md

 ::: warning
 Do not use bare TCP addresses in production, as you will vulnerable to Man in the Middle attacks.
-Gerbil actors only support them for development and debugging purposes; you _shoud_use TLS in production.
+Gerbil actors only support them for development and debugging purposes; you _should_ use TLS in production.
 :::

 ### TLS Addresses